-Phases and milestones APM Project Management Challenge launches 29 September Deadline for teams to submit entry forms (Appendix 1) 6 November Phase 1: Development and submission of project proposal Teams develop and submit a project proposal - please see Appendix 2 20 Nov - 18 Dec Teams submit project proposal 18 Dec The judging panel, review and score the proposals submitted against agreed criteria.
-18 Dec - 15 Jan Judges to provide feedback to teams.
+Phases and milestones Teams to submit entry forms (Appendix 1) w/c 30 October Phase 1: Development and submission of project proposal Teams develop and submit a project proposal - please see Appendix 2 6 Nov - 4 Dec Teams submit project proposal w/c 4 December The judging panel, review and score the proposals submitted against agreed criteria.
+11 Dec - 2 Jan Judges to provide feedback to teams.
 Teams that progress to the next stage will be at the discretion of Judges.
-15 Jan - 20 Jan Phase 2: Project delivery Teams to initiate and deliver proposed projects.
+2 Jan - 5 Jan Phase 2: Project delivery 8 Jan - 8 April Teams selected will be asked to initiate and deliver proposed projects.
 An experienced project professional will be assigned to each team as a mentor for the remaining duration of the competition.
 APM will provide teams with seed funding up to a maximum of £150 per team.
-22 Jan - 22 April Phase 3: Mid-project review Midway through project delivery teams will have a review of their project status.
-This will be done through the submission of a progress update, either virtually or through a progress report, as shown in Appendix 3 . w/c 11 Mar Phase 4: Submission of final report All teams should submit a final report which outlines the key achievements, including how the benefits of the project will be realised and lessons learned through participating in project challenge.
+Phase 3: Mid-project review w/c 19 Feb Midway through project delivery teams will have a review of their project status.
+This will be done through the submission of a progress update, either virtually or through a progress report, as shown in Appendix 3 .
+Phase 4: Submission of final report 8 April All teams should submit a final report which outlines the key achievements, including how the benefits of the project will be realised and lessons learned through participating in project challenge.
 Refer to Appendix 4 to view the structure and layout of these reports.
 These projects will be reviewed and scored in advance of the finals night to form part of the overall mark.
-22 April Judges review and score final reports.
-22 April - 13 May Phase 5: Finals night Teams will present their project overview and post project learning to a panel of judges and a live audience.
+Judges review and score final reports.
+8 - 29 April Phase 5: Finals night Teams will present their project overview and post project learning to a panel of judges and a live audience.
 Presentations will last around 10 - 15 minutes and will be followed by an opportunity for questions from the judges.
-Judges will mark teams and collate scores from across the competition to determine winners, who will be awarded on the night. ТВС Мау Storyboard competition: Teams who have not been selected as finalists will be invited to produce a storyboard to showcase their project on the night and to allow the audience to hear about the scope and outcomes of their chosen projects.
-Posters will be judged by a volunteer panel and a winning poster will be awarded on the evening.
-The key criteria for assessment of the storyboards will be coherence of the end to end imaging in the storyboard (graphics), coverage of key milestones and outputs (deliverables) and the overall storytelling of the project (impact on client).
+Judges will mark teams and collate scores from across the competition to determine winners, who will be awarded on the night.
+TBC May